TheRoyalMuffinMan/Geo-QA/README.md

 This will clean up any nodes that remain prior, set up the images (aggregator and worker using Dockerfiles), and set up the network bridge.
 Finally, it will generate all the node containers (this includes aggregator and workers).

-<b> NOTE: This process will take sometime espesically on a weaker machine. </b>
+<b> NOTE: This process will take some time especially on a weaker machine. </b>

 ## Running
-Once setup, you can the specify partitioning and which queries you'd like to run.
+Once setup has finished, you can then specify the partitioning scheme and which queries you'd like to run.
 Below are some examples:

 ### Full Example